 As a sponsoring organization, you can offer substantive work experiences that support students’ academic and career goals.
 Students at PNC realize the importance of gaining practical experience from internships.
 They seek internships locally during the Fall and Spring semesters and a small number seek nationwide internships in the summer months.

 At PNC because of the diversity of our degree programs, our Internship “program” is decentralized.
 This means that each academic unit has an established policy on internships in reference to their degree programs.
-The Office of Career Development staff believes that quality internships are extremely effective way for organizations to test, train and recruit potential full time employees, while at the same time offering students an opportunity to learn and gain practical work experience.
-The Office of Career Development is committed to assisting organizations in their efforts to recruit PNC students for internship positions.
+The Career Center staff believes that quality internships are extremely effective way for organizations to test, train and recruit potential full time employees, while at the same time offering students an opportunity to learn and gain practical work experience.
+The Career Center is committed to assisting organizations in their efforts to recruit PNC students for internship positions.
 Students at PNC are encouraged to log onto the CareerTrax system to seek out internships.

 What is Expected of the Employer (Internship Supervisor)?

 We expect you to provide career-related work experiences that are of sufficient challenge to college-level students.
 In addition to providing work that contributes to your organization’s mission, we also hope you actively support the student’s learning endeavor.
 Someone who has a heart for professional development of others should be assigned to supervise the student.
 That person should: